 In 1999, Norfolk was undergoing a revitalization, and it was suggested to the city council that Norfolk institute a program similar to Chicago’s “Cows on Parade”.
-When Norfolk’s Mermaids swam onto the scene, her job was to brighten and polish the perception of a city with a revitalized downtown for residents and tourists.
+When Norfolk’s Mermaids swam onto the scene, her job was to brighten and polish the perception of the newly revitalized city with a downtown for residents and tourists.
 Local bronze sculptor Kevin Gallup mass-produced 130 mermaid castings for artists to decorate.
-Business and community leaders from Norfolk and beyond adopted mermaids at $2,000 apiece, and they were auctioned off at a Mermaids on Parade event.
-Today, mermaids are everywhere in Norfolk: throughout downtown, in front of businesses, building lobbys, schoolyards, hospitals and some in homeowners’ yards.
+Business and community leaders from Norfolk and beyond adopted mermaids at $2,000 a piece, and they were auctioned off at a Mermaids on Parade event.
+Since then, additional mermaids have popped up all over the city!
+Today, mermaids are everywhere in Norfolk: throughout downtown, in front of businesses, building lobby’s, schoolyards, hospitals and some in homeowners’ yards.
 Every mermaid is different, frequently depicting messaging relevant to their location.
-The mermaid on the Naval base is evidently in uniform!
-I’ve (Nancy) been hunting them since our arrival in November, as I’ve wandered around Norfolk.
+The mermaid on the Naval base is ina full dress uniform!
+I’ve (Nancy) been hunting them since our arrival in November, during my city explorations.
 There’s even a mermaid spotting map online!
 Check it out at Norfolk.gov.

-Here are a few of the Norfolk mermaids to enjoy!
+Here are just a few of the many Norfolk Mermaids for you to enjoy: